New Jersey Healthcare Fraud/Medicare Fraud Enforcement

 In New Jersey, major healthcare fraud is civilly and criminally prosecuted by the District of New Jersey United States Attorney’s Office and the State’s own Medicaid Fraud Control Unit.

-The federal government often accomplishes this task with the assistance of the New Jersey Medicaid Fraud Control Unit (MFCU).
-The MFCU takes the responsibility of stopping fraud very seriously and is often assisted in its efforts by the bravery and actions of whistleblowers.
+The federal government sometimes accomplishes this task with the assistance of the New Jersey Medicaid Fraud Control Unit (MFCU).
+Both entities are, in turn, often assisted in their efforts by the bravery and actions of whistleblowers.

 Nolan Auerbach & White represents whistleblowers in federal court only.
 We will bring cases on behalf of whistleblowers under the New Jersey qui tam statute as part of an action under the federal False Claims Act.
 We do so under the Court’s pendent jurisdiction.

 The liability provisions of the New Jersey False Claims Act, N.J.
 Stat. § 2A:32C-3, provide that it is unlawful for any person who:

 (a) knowingly presents, or causes to be presented, to an employee, officer, or agent of the State or to any contractor, grantee, or other recipient of State funds, a false or fraudulent claim for payment or approval;

 (b) knowingly makes, uses, or causes to be made or used a false record or statement to get a false or fraudulent claim paid or approved by the State;

 (c) conspires to defraud the State by getting a false or fraudulent claim allowed or paid by the State…

 Cases completed in New Jersey that were originally brought in a New Jersey federal court include: